hotohoto/gogo/Hackathon.md

-## Plan

-(Schedule)

-- ~ 11 read articles
-- ~ 12 read source code
-- ~ 12:30 lunch
-- ~ 13 apply openai gym for gomoku
-- ~ 14 apply openai gym for go
-- ~ 17 be ready to train
-- ~ 18 train
-- ~ 19 meet-up

-(details)

-- ~ 7x7 go

 # AlphaZero

-- uses a modified Monte-Carlo Tree Search (MCTS) backed by a deep residual neural network (or "ResNet")
+- modified MCTS backed by ResNet
-- chooses moves selected by MCTS
+- which means it chooses moves selected by MCTS
 - plays against itself
 - no hard-coding except the game rules
+- but still there are a lot of hyper parameters

 ## Comparing to AlphaGoZero